sandritaa/shirinart/README.md

 ![alt text](/static/styles/img/customer_login.png)

-Once you are logged in as a customer you can browse around the different artists' galleries to admire the art and do some of the following things:
+Once you are logged in as a customer you can browse around the artist gallery to admire the art and do some of the following things:

 - Like items
 - Add items to the cart